run-llama/llama_index/docs/end_to_end_tutorials/question_and_answer.md

 - "What is a summary of this collection of text?"
 - "Give me a summary of person X's experience with the company."

-In general, a list index would be suited for this use case.
-A list index by default goes through all the data.
+In general, a summary index would be suited for this use case.
+A summary index by default goes through all the data.

 Empirically, setting `response_mode="tree_summarize"` also leads to better summarization results.